 Words are elusive, chimerical creatures.
 They shift connotations depending on the situation, rearing their heads in surprising contexts.
 A dictionary, or denotative definition, can become all but useless.
-So it is no surprise that any attempts to cage the semantic beast in the static, one dimensionality of a flashcard will be doomed.
+So it’s no surprise that any attempts to cage the semantic beast in the static, one dimensionality of a flashcard will be doomed.

 What does this all mean for the GRE?
-Well, there appears to be a trend towards Text Completions and Sentence Equivalence questions in which relatively common words are used in contexts you would not expect were you to only read the dictionary definition.
+Well, there appears to be a trend towards Text Completions and Sentence Equivalence questions in which relatively common words are used in contexts you would not expect were you to read only the dictionary definition.
 Oftentimes words are employed figuratively, which can throw you when it comes time to picking an answer on a Text Completion.

-The productions are ornately stolid: far more traditional visually than the Met’s current version of either opera.
+- The productions are ornately stolid: far more traditional visually than the Met’s current version of either opera.
 Early in the film the shimmering …

-Mr. Jones and Ms. Streep keep the therapy scenes lively, despite Mr. Frankel’s stolid direction, as he cuts between Dr. Feld, murmuring
+- Mr. Jones and Ms. Streep keep the therapy scenes lively, despite Mr. Frankel’s stolid direction, as he cuts between Dr. Feld, murmuring

-… as he hugs a bright young Toumanova, crowned not in her usual tiara but a rather stolid rubber bathing cap.
+- … as he hugs a bright young Toumanova, crowned not in her usual tiara but a rather stolid rubber bathing cap.

 So do your burn your flashcards, or block the quizlet.com site?
 Not at all.
-Use flashcards to help you re-conjure up the associations of a word, associations you have created by looking at rich, multilayered sentences.
+Use flashcards to help you re-conjure the associations of a word, associations you have created by looking at rich, multilayered sentences.